 The Tipón Zoo

 In addition to the archeological site, the town also has a small zoo.
-The small zoo has an eclectic mix of wild animals species that are rescues kept there for rehabilitation.
-They have impressive collection of animals like pumas, speckled bear, condors, macaws, alpacas, vicuñas and so much more.
+The small zoo has an eclectic mix of wild animal species that are rescues kept there for rehabilitation.
+They have an impressive collection of animals like pumas, speckled bear, condors, macaws, alpacas, vicuñas and so much more.
 The zoo is not big, but its located close to the archeological site and worth a visit if you have time.